Spiritual bypassing: are you in your body?

 Both statements, profound and perspective-altering, deserve careful consideration.
 Because the phrase ‘you are not living in your body’ has an odd ring to it.

-How do I focus on being present in my physical experience, while also participating in a non-physical collective experience?
+How do I focus on being present in my physical experience, while also participating in a metaphysical collective experience?
 Is it possible?
-What is self-ish and what is self-less?

-Learning from the body of the ummah
+Learning from the body of the Ummah

 The Muslim ummah is a totally diverse collective of people who all share one trait; we bear witness to Allah’s truth, and in so doing, consciously commit to serving Allah above all else.